 It’s vital to allow your body plenty of time to rest in between running and jogging sessions in order to promote healing and recovery.
 In fact, the benefits of exercise can’t be fully realized until after sufficient rest has taken place.
 Make sure you’re giving your body the break it needs – without adequate rest, exercise will only serve as a counterproductive measure in your quest for a healthy lifestyle.

 Not only is it imperative to have enough rest when working out, but a proper diet is essential as well.
-A combination of protein, amino acids, and minerals are key for muscle recovery–something you can ensure by speaking with dietary experts.
+A combination of protein, amino acids, and minerals is key for muscle recovery–something you can ensure by speaking with dietary experts.
 Without the right nutrients, all your hard work at the gym will be fruitless.

-At The Scoliosis Center of Utah, we recommend scoliosis treatment not only for runners and joggers, but also as a preventative measure for all our patients.
+At The Scoliosis Center of Utah, we recommend scoliosis treatment not only for runners and joggers but also as a preventative measure for all our patients.
 By keeping muscles and joints healthy and aligned, the body can function optimally, leading to increased energy levels and improved athletic performance.

 Scoliosis treatment can help runners by preventing injuries, improving performance, and reducing pain.

-Scoliosis treatment not only helps improve your form and performance while running, but can also prevent injuries.
+Scoliosis treatment not only helps improve your form and performance while running but can also prevent injuries.
 The benefits of scoliosis target the neuro-musculoskeletal system, which describes the bones and joints, nerves, muscles, tendons soft tissue & ligaments in our bodies.
 When these elements are put under strain during high-impact exercise like running or jogging is when regular scoliosis treatments come in handy.